 This term students will be discovering more about beliefs and practices surrounding relationships.
 They will consider the impact of religious teachings on the lives of people today and will explore rites of passage such as marriage.
 In addition, they will explore different attitudes towards contraception, divorce and remarriage and will evaluate the extent to which women and men play equal roles within religion today.

-Y11 will complete the course by studying the impact of external factors on business including laws, taxes and interest rates.
-We will then begin revision of key topic areas and past paper question practice.
+Year 11 will complete the course by studying the impact of external factors on business including laws, taxes and interest rates with Mrs Politi.
+They will also be studying Business finance with Mrs Morgan, looking at the profitability and cash flow aspects.
+We will begin revision of key topic areas and past paper question practice.

 Students have just started the NEA (coursework) unit on the Civil Rights movement in the USA in the 1950s and 60s.
 Students are required to complete two essays for their NEA.
 After half term we will then begin revision of the USA 1910-29 and Changes in Health and Medicine and past paper question practice.